RajeevVerma1/Statistical-Machine-Translation/README.md

 --------------------------------------------------------------------------------------------------------------

 Dataset:
 I have a dataset consisting of 14,91,827 parallel engish to hindi corpus dataset.
-It is kept in my IITPatna folder(under rajeev_intern directory).
 I have made a training model of this corpus dataset using run decoder through moses software.
 I have  got the blue score value 46.58 out of 100.
 Now I have used Neural approach to find stack size and beam value of this tested data(test.en.text)